 A dynamometer type wattmeter is basically a moving coil instrument.
 But in this case, the operating field is produced by the fixed coil instead of a permanent magnet.
 A wattmeter in which fixed coils produce the operating field is known as a dynamometer type wattmeter.

 The dynamometer type wattmeters are very significant because we use them for power measurement in AC circuits very commonly.

-Dynamometer Type Wattmeter Working Principle
+Working Principle of Dynamometer Type Wattmeter

 In these wattmeters, the field produced by the current-carrying moving coil tries to come in line with the field produced by the current-carrying fixed coil, and a deflecting torque is exerted on the moving system.
 As a result, deflection takes place in the pointer.

-Construction of Dynamometer Type Wattmeter
+Construction of Single Phase Dynamometer Wattmeter

 A dynamometer type wattmeter primarily consists of two coils called fixed coil and moving coil.
 The fixed coil is splitted into two equal parts, which are placed parallel to each other.
 The two fixed coils are air-cored to avoid hysteresis effects when used on AC.

 The fixed coil is connected in series with the load and carries the circuit current.
 It is, therefore, called the current coil.
 Since current coils carry full load current, so these are made up of thick wire.
 And current flow through them is high, so few turns are sufficient to produce the desired magnetic field.